nicholascross/TerminalUI/README.md

 ## Example

 Run the interactive example (press ‘q’ or Ctrl-C to quit).
+The bottom input field is now rendered inside a bordered box (top border, content line, bottom border).
-Use ↑/↓ to navigate the list, type and press Enter (Return) to add items (when input is focused), press Tab to switch focus between list and input widgets, and see the blinking cursor at the input position.
+Use ↑/↓ to navigate the list, type and press Enter to add items, press Tab to switch focus, and see the blinking cursor inside the box.
 Resize your terminal to see SIGWINCH handling:
 ```sh
 swift run TerminalUIExample